-Current Policy Software treated under a separate section from patents and inventions but largely repeats the language in the patent/invention section Proposed Policy Software included in patent/invention section of IP Policy because that section best reflects US government treatment of software.
-Under US regs, UMD must: (a) own inventions, whether or not patentable, created with federal funds, (b) report federally funded inventions to federal sponsor and (c) give US Government free right to use federally funded inventions for government purposes New Proposed OTC Operational Process OTC intends to establish a portal through which inventors will disclose software to OTC to allow UMD to fulfill its obligations to the US Government - and through which inventors may, at their election, make software available under open source or similar license.
-This has advantages of attracting attention to new software and encouraging new collaborations.
+Current Policy Software treated under a separate section from patents and inventions but simply repeats the language in the patent/invention section Proposed Policy Software incorporated in patent/ invention section and reflects US government treatment of software.
+Under US regulations, UMD must (a) own software created with federal funds, (b) report it to federal sponsor and (c) give USG free right to use for government purposes New Proposed OTC Operational Process OTC intends to establish a portal through which inventors will disclose software to UMD to allow OTC to fulfill its obligations to the USG and through which inventors may, at their election, make software available under open source or similar license.
+This has the advantage of attracting attention to the new software and encouraging collaborations.